kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/machine_learning/deep_learning_vm.md

 * This docker image would be used in EKS or K8s env.

-* We will provide details for the Jenkin job config as well.
+* We will provide details for the Jenkins job config as well.

 ![alt text](./tensorflow_dependencies.png.png)